Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Conclusions and final remarks

 We also test both methods together on a real SAR image (\textit{SAR image 1}, see Figure \ref{moon} (a)).
 As shown in Figure \ref{final_test}, we first applied the LP-SK algorithm to fill in missing data, and then applied the Down-Up despeckling procedure using the NLM filter.
+In Figure \ref{zoom}, a zoomed-in comparison of selected ROIs is provided.
 The result of this preliminary test is promising and suggests that this combined approach can be effective.
 In future work, we plan to extend the application of LP-SK algorithm to real satellite images affected by missing data, with the goal of improving the reliability of remote sensing analyzes in practical scenarios.\\

 Finally, we can also stress that the theoretical results about the order of approximation of SK operators are crucial to analyze the accuracy performances of both the SK and LP-SK algorithms.
 In particular, Corollary \ref{corollary_Lipschitz} is strictly related to the decays of some of the numerical errors computed in Section \ref{s3} and Section \ref{s4}.